armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 ---
-title: Use Pipelines as Code in the Armory Platform
+title: Use Pipelines as Code in Armory Enterprise
 linkTitle: Use Pipelines as Code
 aliases:
   - /spinnaker/using_dinghy/